ece471-MIR/symbolic-piano-continuation/README.md

 # symbolic-piano-continuation
 Re-implementation of RWKV from MIREX 2025 Symbolic Music Generation Competition.
 See the dataset[^1], and the reference paper[^2].

+Theres 2 branches:

+`main` has our 'main' setup, where instead of training our own model we wrote our own preprocessing scripts and inferenced off the provided model from the paper we based this project off of[^2].

+`kahan-fail` has the model we tried to train on Kahan (Cooper EE GPU cluster) but due to some compatibility issues we could not complete training.
+(We were limited to CUDA 12.1, which broke some dependencies)

 ## prerequisites

 Install